push-based/ws-nx-summer2025/exercises/17-caching-deep-dive.md

 Remember how we mentioned that our task hash also depends on the executor triggering the task.

 Each executor is represented by the NPM package that contains it, as well as its dependencies.
 These end up in the `npmDependencies` section.
-There is a caviat though.
+There is a caveat though.
 When you are running custom third-party executor or `run-commands` we have no control or guarantee on which packages might be involved in the invocation so all packages are included.

 As you will learn in the next lab, there is one input configuration that can limit this.